 29 Must an employer continue to pay the former employee while they are subject to post-employment restrictive covenants?

-Non-compete arrangements on individuals are generally unenforceable under Mexican law as these are perceived by courts to limit an individual's constitutional rights to employment and to exercise a profession.
+Non-compete arrangements for individuals are generally unenforceable under Mexican law as they are perceived by courts to limit an individual's constitutional rights to employment and exercise a profession.